knewyousir/webFEI-session-6a/readme.md

 Add:

 - `$http` to the dependency list for our controller so we can access the api,
-- `$routeParams` so we can access the id in the url, and
+- `$routeParams` so we can access the id in the url
 - `$scope` so we can make the results of the api call accessible to the view

 and use a function to load the data: